sequentech/step/docs/release-notes/next-release.md

 in `global-settings.json` by admin-portal, voting-portal and ballot-verifier.
 This requires a change in deployment scripts to obtain the hash, otherwise a default `-` value will be shown.

+## Keycloak: Add "Events" permissions to keycloak realm:

+1. go to realm roles click on "Create role"
+2. add the following roles: `events-read` `events-create` `events-edit`
+3. go to Groups and choose `admin` group name
+4. go to role mapping and click on `Assign role` and add those permissions